Devsur11/M5Gotchi/README.md

 # M5Gothi

-M5Gothi brings the powerful Pwnagothi functions and interface to the M5Cardputer platform, providing both automatic and manual Wi-Fi control through an integrated keyboard interface, so you can finally go touch some grass and hack at the same time.
-Inspied by the original Pwnagothi project.
+M5Gothi brings the powerful Pwnagotchi functions and interface to the M5Cardputer platform, providing both automatic and manual Wi-Fi control through an integrated keyboard interface, so you can finally go touch some grass and hack at the same time.
+Inspied by the original Pwnagotchi project.
 It doesn't have AI, but at least its working like it should.

 ---